elakito/swaggersocket-samples/osgi_cxf_echo_service/README.md

-Apache CXF JAXRS SwaggerSocket echo service
+Apache CXF JAXRS SwaggerSocket echo service on Karaf
 =================================================

 This demo illustrates how to develop a simple CXF jaxrs based